How to resolve font problems during Word to PDF or image conversion?

 For Linux containers:

-- Install the Microsoft-compatible fonts by adding the Docker commands in the Dockerfile.
+- Install Microsoft-compatible fonts by adding the Docker commands in the Dockerfile.
 For further information, refer here.

-- If you are still facing the font problems after implementing the above suggestion, you can maintain the necessary fonts in a separate folder and copy them to the Linux containers.
+- If you are still facing font problems after implementing the above suggestion, you can maintain the necessary fonts in a separate folder and copy them to the Linux containers.
 For further information, refer here.

 Suggestion 2: Substitute alternate fonts